danielbreitenmoser/daniel/notes-on-progenetix-paper.md

 ### • What do you think should be improved in progenetix?

-the paper did not mention a lot about how privacy is handled and if it is possible the retrace the data to a person. if that were the case it would definitely need to be improved in my opinion
+the paper did not mention a lot about how privacy is handled and if it is possible the retrace the data to a person. if that were the case it would definitely need to be improved in my opinion.  \
+Getting more and better quality samples always improves databases.